MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-metrics-management-and-coaching.md

 # Metadata Sample
 # required metadata

-title: Explore Metrics - Management and Coaching
+title: Explore management and coaching metrics in Workplace Analytics

-description: This topic explains how to create custom queries in Workplace Analytics.
+description: This topic gives and overview of the management and coaching dashboards in Workplace Analytics.
 author: v-leash
 ms.author: v-leash
 ms.date: 2/14/2018